Performance Management Essentials

 Ideally, you have your 1:1 face to face – because that’s the richest form of communication.
 But that’s not always possible, and not being able to meet in person shouldn’t prevent a 1:1 from happening.

 If some or all of the employees in your organizations work remotely, it’s important to get as close to a face-to-face conversation as possible.
 Take Zapier as an example.
-The 100% distributed team of around 150 always does 1:1s through video chat, as their CFO Jenny Bloom shared with us in a customer story.
+The 100% distributed team of around 150 always does 1:1s through video chat, as their CFO Jenny Bloom told us.
 Nonverbal cues are an essential part of communication, so meeting via video chat or in person is much better than having a call.

 Making 1:1 meetings a routine